Citrix DaaS

 Migrate configuration to Citrix Cloud

-• Syncing your site from test or stage to production
+• Automating the transfer from test or stage cloud accounts to production cloud accounts

 • Backing up and restoring your configuration